Philadelphia Campus

 Campus History

-The majority of Wharton students come from other areas, but quickly become part of a diverse but close-knit community in which it’s easy to make friends.
-Most MBA students choose to live within walking distance of campus to take advantage of the rich cultural opportunities Philadelphia has to offer.
+Most Wharton students come from outside the area but quickly become part of a vibrant and close-knit community where making friends comes naturally.
+Most MBA students live within walking distance of campus to take full advantage of the rich cultural opportunities Philadelphia offers.

-Philadelphia is the fifth-largest city in the U.S., home to more than 1.5 million residents.
-It offers diverse experiences and job opportunities, yet is small enough to feel like home.
-It has the highest standard of living per dollar of any major city in the Northeast corridor.
+Philadelphia, the fifth-largest city in the U.S., is home to more than 1.5 million residents.
+It offers a wide range of experiences and job opportunities and is small enough to feel like home.
+With the highest standard of living per dollar of any major city in the Northeast corridor, it provides an exceptional balance of affordability and quality of life.

 Visiting Wharton